 6. Afro Boer

 This unique restaurant is chock full of attitude and delicious food.
-Order a glass of wine “for a whine”, enjoy the garden setting, breakfast, light or serious lunches, and of course, their incredible cakes.
+Enjoy the garden setting, breakfast, light or serious lunches, and of course, their incredible cakes.
 They change things up in the kitchen “to keep kitchen, ooms, tannies, and copy-cats on their toes”.
-Soon they plan to have breakfast and lunch takeaway boxes for picnics under the trees.

 Where: Cnr.
 Lynwood & Meerlust Roads, Equestria